bright-coders-2/ruby-conways-game-of-life-OswaldoPineda/README.md

 # How to play

 ## Instalation

-Add the conway-GOL-0.1.0.gem file located in this repository into your project folder.
+Execute the next command for install it:

-And then execute the next command for install it:
+    $ bundle exec rake install

-    $ gem install --local conway-GOL-0.1.0.gem
+This create a folder called pkg where will our .gem file be found.

 Can you execute: